Expansion of Heathrow Airport: 2025 Labour government plans

 The total estimated cost is £49 billion: £21 billion for the third runway (which includes procuring the land and altering the M25 motorway), £12 billion to build the new terminal, and £15 billion to modernise the airport's infrastructure.
 According to Heathrow, the expansion could contribute an additional 0.43% to UK GDP.

+In September 2026, government sources told The Daily Telegraph that the 2035 target was unrealistic, and the current expectation was to obtain planning permission by 2029 and for the runway to become operational in 2039.

+2025 Arora Group proposal

-A rival "Heathrow West" proposal from the Arora Group, a large landowner in the area, proposes a shorter runway of around 2,800m (9,200 ft) which would avoid rerouting the M25.
-Its total cost is estimated at approximately £25 billion.
+A rival "Heathrow West" proposal was put forward in 2025 by the Arora Group, a large landowner in the area.
+It proposed a shorter runway of around 2,800m (9,200 ft) which would avoid rerouting the M25.
+Its total cost was estimated at approximately £25 billion.
+The proposal was rejected by the government in favour of the plans submitted by Heathrow Airport Limited.